TMLP-Team/WX-Configuration-Backups/README.md

 ## Architecture

 Here is an overview of the architecture.
+To facilitate separate downloading, each bottom-level folder has been converted into a ZIP file, whose content is the same as the original folder and requires decompression after downloading.

 ```
 ├─Core files